MiguelMaytaLavalle/startblock/README.md

 If you want to edit the source code.
 Please visit https://makecode.microbit.org and import the file into MakeCode.

-Following constants kan be changed in the micro:bit code. k_LF = 1.8379
+Following constants kan be changed in the micro:bit code: k_LF = 1.8379
 m_LF = -901
 k_RF = 2.0824